Sola Insurance Logo

 For homeowners facing high deductibles, an add-on to their home insurance policy called a deductible buyback is one option for lowering the financial risk of home ownership.
 By paying a higher premium up front, the policyholder is able to ‘buy back’ some of the deductible that they would owe if they made a claim.
 Buybacks (also called buy-downs) typically lower the deductible to a set amount, often $1000 or $2500.
 This can make for a less stressful scenario, but it does not eliminate the deductible completely.

 An independent wind and hail policy from Sola Insurance offers a greater range of flexibility in how it is used and in the dollar amount of coverage provided.
-Policies can be written anywhere from $2,000 to $25,000.
+Policies can be written anywhere from $2,000 to $25,000, and the payouts can be used to help cover the cost of a wind/hail deductible, to cover the gap left by a traditional homeowners policy that only provides ACV coverage for a roof, or to pay for repairs altogether if the policy is sufficient.

 Make a point to understand how your existing wind and hail coverage works and determine the potential deductible cost that you would owe after a claim.
 With this information in mind, you can ask your independent agent about how to use Sola coverage to avoid paying out-of-pocket after a storm.

-This option would also avoid the requirement of filing a claim on your home insurance policy.
+The standalone wind/hail coverage option can also avoid the requirement of filing a claim on your home insurance policy.
 With no claim on a traditional homeowners policy, the policyholder can avoid any unwanted marks on their insurance history and the potential impact those could have on the way insurance companies see them in the years to come.
+This is another way to address the challenge of rising wind and hail deductibles without affecting your financial standing or your perceived insurability.

 Summary